 Virginia's Blue Ridge is home to many organizations that are dedicated to serving the local and regional business community on a regular basis, especially during the COVID-19 crisis.

-The Governor of Virginia announced Executive Order Number Seventy-Two in a series of new, targeted measures to slow the spread of COVID-19 throughout the Commonwealth of Virginia.
-The new mitigation measures include the following:
+With the number of people receiving the COVID-19 vaccine continuing to increase in Virginia, the Governor of Virginia announced an amended Executive Order Number Seventy-Two in a series of actions that will gradually ease public health restrictions and increase capacity limits for indoor & outdoor gatherings & some entertainment venues, while continuing to mitigate the spread of COVID-19 throughout the Commonwealth of Virginia.
+The measures include the following:

 Phase Three - effective July 1, 2020